-Braces first align your teeth by using the metal brackets and wires.
-After your teeth have been straightened, the braces will slowly begin to correct your overbite.
+Braces first align your teeth by using metal brackets and wires.
+After your teeth have been straightened, the braces will slowly correct your overbite.

 The only problem with using this method is that it takes a while, and if your condition is too severe, you may have to use orthodontic headgear rather than braces.

 If you want all the correction power of braces but without all the uncomfortable metal and wires, Invisalign will be your friend.
 It uses a clear mold to push your teeth back into place and fix your overbite.

 Invisalign is ideal for patients who don’t want their appearance altered by metal braces.
 It can also be removed to eat and perform your oral hygiene routine like you usually would.

 We will say that fixing an overbite with Invisalign won’t come cheap, but you’ll have a smile that you love in about a year.
 If you believe Invisalign is the best option to fix your overbite, visiting this dentist in arlington may be a good idea

 If your overbite is skeletal rather than dental, the only thing that can fix that is surgery.
 This option is offered to adults for the most part.

 Since a child’s jaw is still developmental, any overbite they have can be fixed using braces.
 That’s why it’s essential to regularly take your child to the dentist.
 The condition should be caught early to avoid surgery when they’re older.

 Overbites that formed due to misaligned teeth can be corrected by giving your teeth a little space.

 By removing a few of your teeth, that will give the rest of them the room they need to shift into their rightful place.
 Your jaw will follow suit.
 Of course, this treatment doesn’t always work, and sometimes it has to be used in combination with braces or Invisalign for you to see results.